Anders Iwers

 Anders Iwers (born 6 October 1972) is a Swedish heavy metal musician and bassist of the bands Tiamat and Avatarium.
-He is the older brother of former In Flames bassist Peter Iwers.
+He is the older brother of former In Flames bassist Peter Iwers, a band which he was lead guitarist of in their early years.

-Iwers is a former member of the metal band Dark Tranquillity.
+Iwers is a former member of the melodic death metal band Dark Tranquillity.
 He is also the former guitarist of bands Ceremonial Oath (also being the founder), Cemetary, Lacuna Coil, as well as a co-founder and former session musician for In Flames.
 He did photography on the albums A Moonclad Reflection and Yesterworlds by Dark Tranquillity.